AUSTIN (KXAN) — A lot has changed in Austin over the past 30 years, and so, too, has its paranormal activity appeal.

 It’s stories like these that enthrall people across cultures and generations, Plumer said.

 “Every country on this planet and every society is interested in this,” she said, adding: “All of us have something that you may or may not know has happened in your life, and these are things that we literally remember forever, because they don’t make sense.”

 There can also be a comfort in knowing some sort of connection lives on after a person dies, both Ballard and Plumer said.
 Ballard said the holidays in particular are very popular for the ghost tours, as families — and personal losses — are more top of mind.

-“People miss their loves one who have passed over,” Ballard said.
+“People miss their loved ones who have passed over,” Ballard said.
 “And so to get that validation that life continues …. that we lose this form but our energy continues and we have the ability to communicate?
 That’s very, very, very comforting.”